elastisys/ck8s-cluster/rclone/using-rclone.md

 The buckets are synced at 5 AM UTC every day.

 A Kubernetes cronjob called `sync-buckets` is running in the service cluster.
-The job executes the `rsync clone` command for all above listed buckets.
+The job executes the `rclone sync` command for all above listed buckets.

 ### How do i verify this?